Andy19961017/DSD/Final/README.md

-A synthesizable Verilog implementation of pipelined MIPS ==
+A synthesizable Verilog implementation of pipelined MIPS that supports 23 instructions and handles hazards ==
 Supported instructions:<br />
 ![](supported_instructions.png)